 Clark's Lookout State Park

-- Cultural Attractions, Lewis and Clark Expedition, State Parks, Hiking/Backpacking, Picnic Area, Wildlife Viewing
+- Cultural Attractions, Lewis and Clark Expedition, City and State Parks, Hiking/Backpacking, Bird and Wildlife Viewing

 - General info

 Clark’s Lookout State Park is located above the Beaverhead River and is a place that provided the Lewis and Clark Expedition with a view of the route ahead.
 On August 13, 1805, Captain William Clark climbed this hill overlooking the Beaverhead River to get a sense of his surroundings and document the location.

 It is situated on 8.2 acres of land at 5,118 feet.

 Clark’s Lookout State Park is located just 1 mile north of Dillon off Highway 91.
 Interpretive signs explain navigational methods used by the expedition.
 Make the short walk to the top of the lookout and you’ll discover a magnificent view of the Beaverhead Valley and a monument showing the three-compass readings that Captain Clark took on that day.

 Please login to view all listing details!